 - Imported from any of hundreds of other tools by Zapier

-You and your colleagues can also create new notes from the Insights board itself.
+You and your colleagues can also create new notes right from the Insights board.

 productboard let's you capture the most important part of each piece of user input and categorize it for easy retrieval down the road.

 Consider the typical note that's added to the Insights board: